Guide to Effectively Selecting the 'Best' Practice Management System

 Far-reaching regulatory shifts at the federal level combined with advancements in technology and a changing patient population are just a few factors contributing to the rapid transformation of the U.S. healthcare system.
 As the industry evolves, the systems and processes utilized by practices and practitioners must also evolve in order to keep pace with the demands of today’s care continuum.

-In such a dynamic healthcare environment, medical practice management software is essential in order to effectively and efficiently coordinate communications, transactions and interactions between patients, providers and systems.
-Various organizations nationwide have implemented practice management system software and achieved measurable, positive outcomes related to both patient care and the fiscal health of their practice.
+Practice management systems effectively and efficiently coordinate communications, transactions and interactions between patients, providers and systems and help achieve measurable, positive outcomes related to both patient care and the fiscal health of their practice.

-The successful launch of medical office software can only be achieved by following a sound process for evaluating potential solutions.
-Outlined below are 11 key considerations and best practices that providers should incorporate into their selection and implementation process.
+The successful launch of PMS can only be achieved by following a sound process for evaluating potential solutions.
+Outlined below are 11 key considerations and best practices that providers should incorporate into their PMS selection and implementation process.

 1. Assemble a Practice Management System Team